vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 </details>

-The neural network has well captured the functional forms of the predator and prey.
+The neural network successfully recovers the true linear functional responses, demonstrating that UDEs can discover mechanistic relationships directly from data.

 > **Exercise: Probabilistic functional forms**
 >